SiteSupra/sitesupra-docs/docs/templating.rst

 PageExtension
 -------------

+..
+TODO need to review the below block

 To explain ``PageExtension``, we need to discuss two things: ``PageExecutionContext`` and ``BlockExecutionContext`` (make sure you've read :doc:`concepts` first).